-Creating an accessible garden
+Creating an accessible garden space

 Gardening is a fantastic way to stay fit and healthy doing something you love, as well as getting that much-needed vitamin D from spending some time outdoors.